NicodemusGurion/nicodemusgurion.github.io/islam/07-holy-books.md

 > And if We had revealed it unto one of any other nation than the Arabs, and he had read it unto them, they would not have believed in it.

-Allah is saying that if Muhammad had gone to Bob-Arabs, they would not believe him.
-Are non-Sarah's not as gullible as Arabs, or what?
+Allah is saying that if Muhammad had gone to non-Arabs, they would not believe him.
+Are non-Arabs not as gullible as Arabs, or what?
 This is a prediction by Allah that proved to be false, since many non-Arabs have accepted Islam, even from Muhammad directly.

 ## The original Quranic manuscripts were burned